spenpo-freelance/project-data/README.md

 1. Create a new repository from this template
 2. Add all required secrets from the documentation to your repository or organization
 3. Update the `PROJECT_PATH`, `PROJECT_DOMAIN`, and `PROJECT_ENCRYPTION_PASSWORD` secrets in the new repository
-4. Delete this readme and add your own explaining the project you're using backup-sync for and how backup-sync is used to support the project
+4. Delete this readme, the changie files (.changie.yaml, .changes/, CHANGELOG.md), and add your own readme explaining the project you're using backup-sync for and how backup-sync is used to support the project

 ## Usage